Acorns vs Betterment for First-Time Investors 2026: Which Robo-Advisor Actually Delivers?

 Core Features

 Edge: Betterment.
-It's not particularly close.
+It's not close.

 Integrations

-Edge: Betterment (marginally).
+Edge: Betterment (slightly).

 Pricing & Value — The Real Numbers